prateek147/prateek147.github.io/source/_posts/2013-09-23-ios-application-security-part-17-black-box-assessment-of-ios-applications-using-introspy.markdown

 ---
 layout: post
-title: "IOS Application Security Part 17 – Black-Box Assessment of IOS Applications using INTROSPY"
+title: "iOS Application Security Part 17 – Black-Box Assessment of iOS Applications using INTROSPY"
 date: 2013-09-23 13:21
 comments: true
 categories: [security]
 ---

-<p>In this article, we will look at how we can use Introspy for Black-box assessment of IOS applications.
+<p>In this article, we will look at how we can use Introspy for Black-box assessment of iOS applications.
 Introspy is developed by <a href="https://www.isecpartners.com/">ISEC partners</a> and its github page can be found <a href="https://github.com/iSECPartners/introspy">here</a>.
 Introspy consists of two seperate modules, a tracer and an analyzer.
-It is undoubtedly one of the most powerful tools for analyzing the security of IOS applications.</p>
+It is undoubtedly one of the most powerful tools for analyzing the security of iOS applications.</p>

 <p>The first step is to install the Introspy tracer on your device.
 You can download the debian package from <a href="https://www.dropbox.com/s/z5cwqk5wti3zsvd/com.isecpartners.introspy-v0.3-iOS_6.1.deb?dl=1">here</a>.
 Once it is downloaded, just upload it and install on your device.
 The image below shows how to perform all the above mentioned steps.</p>